ndg63276/alexa-googlemaps/README.md

   ]
 }
 ```
+15. **Canadians Only** Under "Custom Slot Types", in the "Enter Type" box, type CITY.
+In the "Enter Values" box, paste the contents of CanadianCities.txt, which is in the zip file you downloaded from this github page.
+Make sure to click "Add" when you have finished.

-15. Copy the text below and paste them into the Sample Utterances box. **For German, you need to translate these into German, don't change the first word on each line or the words in curly brackets.**
+16. Copy the text below and paste them into the Sample Utterances box. **For German, you need to translate these into German, don't change the first word on each line or the words in curly brackets.**
 ```
 GetCommuteToWork How is my commute
 GetCommuteToWork How is my commute to work